What

 brokerage selection and commission policies, affiliations with external organizations,

 paid client referral arrangements, and potential conflicts of interest.
-Federal RIA clients must be
+RIA clients must be

-offered a copy of Form ADV, Part II or
+offered a copy of Form ADV, Part 2 or

 its equivalent annually.